-The Group considers its capital comprises share capital plus all reserves, which amounted to £11.8 million as at 31 December 2022 (2021: £10.1 million).
+The Group considers its capital comprises share capital plus all reserves, which amounted to £8.6 million as at 31 December 2023 (2022: £11.8 million).

-The Group has no debt facilities in place as at 31 December 2022 (2021: £nil).
-Management assesses the Group's capital requirements in order to maintain an efficient overall financing structure while avoiding excessive leverage.
+The Group has no debt facilities in place as at 31 December 2023 (2022: £nil).
+Management assesses the Group's capital requirements in order to maintain an efficient overall financing structure.
 The Group manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.